-Under the LLC Agreement, we had units authorized, including Series A through H. Each equityholder holding Series A, B, D, E, F, G or H units had one vote for each unit held.
-Profits interests units awarded under the Profits Interests Plan took the form of Series C units of our company.
-Holders of our Series C units did not have the right to vote.
-The LLC Agreement also set forth the rights of and restrictions on unitholders, including certain rights of first refusal and preemptive and co-sale rights.
-In addition, the LLC Agreement placed certain transfer restrictions on our equityholders.
-The LLC Agreement also provided that, upon the LLC Conversion, the allocation of shares of our common stock among our pre-IPO equityholders was dependent upon the initial public offering price, based on the relative rights of our pre-IPO equityholders.
-The LLC Agreement.
-As a result, as part of the LLC Conversion, we set the actual allocation of shares among our pre-IPO equityholders.
-The LLC Agreement included indemnification provisions obligating Nant Health, LLC to indemnify its board of directors, officers, members, employees and agents.
+Under the LLC Agreement, we have units authorized, including Series A through H. Each equityholder holding Series A, B, D, E, F, G or H units has one vote for each unit held.
+Profits interests units awarded under the Profits Interests Plan take the form of Series C units of our company.
+Holders of our Series C units do not have the right to vote.
+The LLC Agreement also sets forth the rights of and restrictions on unitholders, including certain rights of first refusal and preemptive and co-sale rights.
+In addition, the LLC Agreement places certain transfer restrictions on our equityholders.
+The LLC Agreement also provides that, upon the LLC Conversion, the allocation of shares of our common stock among our pre-IPO equityholders will be dependent upon the initial public offering price, based on the relative rights of our pre-IPO equityholders as set forth in our LLC Agreement.
+As a result, as part of the LLC Conversion, we will set the actual allocation of shares among our pre-IPO equityholders at the time of pricing of our initial public offering.
+For illustrative purposes to show ownership percentages throughout this prospectus, we have assumed the actual initial public offering price is the same as the assumed public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus.
+The LLC Agreement includes indemnification provisions obligating Nant Health, LLC to indemnify its board of directors, officers, members, employees and agents.

-Concurrently with the consummation of the LLC Conversion, the LLC Agreement was terminated, other than certain provisions relating to certain pretermination tax matters and certain liabilities.
+Concurrently with the consummation of the LLC Conversion, the LLC Agreement will be terminated, other than certain provisions relating to certain pretermination tax matters and certain liabilities.

-The Stockholders' Agreement contains certain anti-dilution rights, preemptive rights, board voting rights, approval rights, rights of first refusal, tag-along rights, drag-along rights, inspection rights and transfer restrictions for certain of our stockholders.
+The Stockholders' Agreement will also contain certain anti-dilution rights, preemptive rights, board voting rights, approval rights, rights of first refusal, tag-along rights, drag-along rights, inspection rights and transfer restrictions for certain of our stockholders.
 Concurrently with the consummation of this offering, these provisions will be terminated, other than certain provisions relating to indemnification, confidentiality and retention by certain of our stockholders of individual intellectual property rights.